Written by Debbie Gregory

 Consider an integrative technology approach with the operational intent driving the technology and NOT the technology driving the operations.
 Technology applied to an efficient process will magnify the efficiency.
 The same is true for an inefficient process.
 Clinical efficiencies and process improvement are at the foundation of improved patient care delivery.
 Technology should be a tool aligned with workflow and operations.
 Interdisciplinary collaboration to create cohesive solutions will support an integrated sustainable technology ecosystem.

 The delivery of healthcare is in a constant state of change in today’s healthcare delivery environment.
 The one facet that is consistent is the nurse.
+That is why there will always a huge demand for accelerated nursing programs and training.
 As mHealth grows and becomes more of a standard practice, it is vitally important to develop these new delivery models with input from a clinical perspective.
 Every phase of technology development from device development to integration to deployment should have a clinical voice to operationalize the concept related to functionality, best practices, and patient safety.
 Setting standards for best practices in these emerging practice care models will protect the caregiver as well as the patients and improve care delivery for now and the future.

 About Debbie Gregory